How the journey to running 90km’s prepared me for starting a business

 I learned some tough lessons in a very adverse childhood, which I now see prepared me for some even bigger challenges that I have faced in life, and there are undoubtedly more to come.
 A big lesson I learned is that you must do things for the right reasons.

 My mom ran the Comrades because my father sneered at her when she said she wanted to run it.
 ‘You?
 Run the Comrades?
 Oh please!’.
 She then decided ‘screw this, I’ll do it’.
-And she did.
+And she did (you go mom!).
 Admittedly, she started running Comrades for the wrong reasons but kept going for the right ones.
 She runs because she loves it and is an act of self-love to do something she loves so much.
-To date, she has finished 13 Comrades Marathons to date and committed four years to help me run my first.
+To date, she has finished 13 Comrades Marathons and committed four years to help me run my first.

 If you are starting a business with the sole intention of making millions, then good luck.
 Although there is nothing wrong with wanting to make money, which is essential in sustaining a business, I have found that the Entrepreneurial world supports those who want to make a real difference in this world over those who are in it purely for the money.
-Monetization can be figured out, and at this moment I’m still not 100% sure how this business will reach that point and I am ok with that.
+Monetization can be figured out later, and at this moment in July 2018 I’m still not 100% sure how this free hosting platform will reach that point, but I am ok with that.

 You won’t have the answers immediately, but your ‘why’ will drive you like it drives me.
 My motivation to help others is significantly stronger than my motivation to make millions.